KnowEnG/Data_Cleanup_Pipeline/README.md

      a. reject: reject user spreadsheet if there is NA.
      b. average: replace NA value with mean of each row.
      c. remove: drop entire column which contains NA value.
-  2. if a spreadsheet contains NaN value/s, drop the corresponding columns.
+  2. if spreadsheet contains NaN value/s, drop the corresponding columns.
-  3. if a spreadsheet contains only real value, accept.
-If not, reject.
+  3. if spreadsheet contains non-real values, reject.
-  4. if correlation_meature is t_test, perform phenotype expansion
+  4. if correlation is edgeR and spreadsheet contains negative values, reject;
+     otherwise, accept.

   *After removing empty rows and columns, check:*
   1. for t_test, check if a phenotypic data satisfy the following conditions: